jvpichowski/jvpichowski/README.md

 Just drop me a mail if you are interested in [my projects](https://github.com/jvpichowski?tab=projects) or like to work together with me on new ideas.

 P.S.
 I like the [Inside Java Podcast](https://inside.java/podcast/).
-Please drop me a note, if you know a similiar one for cpp.
+Please drop me a note, if you know a similiar one for C++.
 <!--
 **jvpichowski/jvpichowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.